devendraap/mongodb-kubernetes-operator/docs/secure.md

 ### Prerequisites

-Before you secure MongoDBCommunity resource connections using TLS, you must [Create a database user](../docs/users.md) to authenticate to your MongoDBCommunity resource.
+Before you secure ADMongoDBCommunity resource connections using TLS, you must [Create a database user](../docs/users.md) to authenticate to your ADMongoDBCommunity resource.

 ### Procedure

-To secure connections to MongoDBCommunity resources with TLS using `cert-manager`:
+To secure connections to ADMongoDBCommunity resources with TLS using `cert-manager`:

 1. Add the `cert-manager` repository to your `helm` repository list and ensure it's up to date: